ddemidov/amgcl/docs/benchmarks.rst

     -\Delta u = 1,

 in the unit cube :math:`\Omega = [0,1]^3` with homogeneous Dirichlet boundary conditions.
-The problem is dicretized with the finite difference method on a uniform mesh.
+The problem is discretized with the finite difference method on a uniform mesh.

 The second test problem is an incompressible 3D Navier-Stokes problem